rails/webpacker/README.md

 }
 ```

+Note, if you are using server-side rendering of JavaScript with dynamic code-spliting,
+as is often done with extensions to Webpacker, like [React on Rails](https://github.com/shakacode/react_on_rails)
+your JavaScript should create the link prefetch HTML tags that you will use, so you won't
+need to use to `asset_pack_path` in those circumstances.

 **Note:** In order for your styles or static assets files to be available in your view,
-you would need to link them in your `pack` or entry file.
+you would need to link them in your "pack" or entry file.
+Otherwise, Webpack won't know
+to package up those files.

 ### Development